Kashu7100/Kashu7100.github.io/_research/AICV.md

 location: "Fayetteville, AR"
 ---

+## Vision and Language Grounding for Robotics

+coming soon...

 ## Explainable Representation Learning for Video Understanding

 Extracting contextual visual representation from untrimmed videos is challenging due to their long and complex temporal structure.
 While existing approaches typically rely on pre-trained backbone networks to extract visual representation, we take a different approach, focusing on extracting the most contextual information in an explainable manner.